Datomic/day-of-datomic-conj/README.md

 ### Database Sample
 To get a sample database follow the tutorial below using only the *Getting the Data* section [mbrainz-sample](https://github.com/Datomic/mbrainz-sample)
+* Run the commands in a separate terminal tab too.

 <br>